-[A nice fat pike to start the day on Tuesday - caught trolling a spoon]
+[A nice fat pike to start the day on Tuesday - caught trolling a spoon from camp.]

 The portages were fairly easy to find on Tuesday but many were rather swampy and wet thanks to high water and the over night rainfall.
 It was obvious pretty early in this trip that maintaining dry feet throughout the day was a losing proposition.
 Hentie and Tim were the smart ones as they didn't even bother with boots / shoes but wore sandals or less.
 Tim does a lot of hiking in bare feet and as crazy as it seemed to me at first, he did many of the portages without even sandals on!
 I have to admit that I still think he was a bit crazy - one sharp object from disaster - but he made it and enjoyed it.
 In a first, even Bill took extra boots along and didn't even try very hard to keep his feet dry.

-[Gorgeous Canadian Shield country on our way through Paull Lakes]
+[Gorgeous Canadian Shield country on our way to Paull Lake along the Sturgeon River.]

-I found Paull Lake to be one of the nicer lakes in south WCPP.
+I found the section of the Sturgeon River to Paull Lake and the Bird River to be one of the nicer areas in southern WCPP that I've experienced.
 Along with South Aegean I think it's my favorite for scenery with sharp, rocky cliffs and plenty of gentler rock leading to excellent camp sites.
 If there's one downside it's that there's no walleye in Paull - but there's plenty of pike and the odd Lake Trout too.
 As Hentie and I paddled ahead of the group past a nice cliffy area, Hentie spotted a black object that looked a little too black to be rock.
 Sure enough!
 It was a black bear foraging for food out in the open.
 We negotiated the canoe closer and I managed to put my 600mm lens to good use.
 Getting a sharp photo out of a canoe at 600mm is almost impossible, but I did manage a few decent shots before the big bruin noticed us an shuffled off into the forest.